Healthdirect Free Australian health advice you can count on.

 Travelling to your healthcare appointment

-For routine household tasks, consider asking a friend or family member to:
+For routine household tasks, ask a friend, neighbour or family member to help.
+They could:

 • look after your pets or plants